-Cindy Kallet and Grey Larsen, each well-known and loved for their decades of music making, have spent nearly a decade in a joyful musical collaboration.
+Cindy Kallet and Grey Larsen, each well-known and loved for their decades of music making, have spent well over a decade in a joyful musical collaboration.
 Cindy is a superb singer, guitarist, songwriter, and multi-instrumentalist.
 Grey is one of America’s finest players of the Irish flute and tin whistle, as well as an accomplished singer and concertina, fiddle, piano and harmonium player.
 As composers each contributes to the unique tapestry of contemporary folk and world music as it flourishes in the US today.
 Together, they weave songs and tunes of vibrant color and rich texture.

 Their music is remarkable for its vibrant colors and intricate textures, rewarding the listener with a level of nuance and craftsmanship often compared to that of fine chamber music.
 You may listen to them and view videos for free.